dictionaria/pydictionaria/docs/interpreting-the-logs.md

 *How do I fix this?*

-Look for the entry in the `db.sfm` and fix it.
+Look for the original entry and fix it.
 Also, run the `check` subcommand and look for entries with missing `\de` fields.

 ### CLDF validation errors